noixter/habi_test/README.md

   -  R/ an entire abstraction to database access is too much, create a simple class to build the queries, and make it as abstracts as it can be:
     - To models were created:
-      - Query() -> handle the querys creation, receives tables names, columns, order_by and where statements although, a base_query attribute was created to pass a full SQL query
+      - Query() -> handle the query's creation, receives tables names, columns, order_by and where statements although, a base_query attribute was created to pass a full SQL query
-      - Join() -> handle joins statements, receives tables and join_column but it does not support different types of joins like `lEFT or RIGTH` joins
+      - Join() -> handle joins statements, receives tables and join_column but it does not support different types of joins like `LEFT or RIGTH` joins

 - how to construct a db connector?, define a strategy to make queries through only python